| Bahrain in Amnesty International Report: Human Rights Defenders

 the said law in order to avoid any set back in the human rights

-The report featured patterns of repression faced by HRDs in MENA.
+situation in Bahrain.
+Patterns of Repression The report featured patterns of repression faced by HRDs in MENA.

 The report stated that across the region, human rights defenders